generalzhou/generalzhou.github.io/resume.md

 __Payments Operations Analyst__
 *December 2012 to April 2013*
 - Worked on a small team to handle customer requests and fight fraud.
-- Wrote a script in Ruby to automate the fighting of chargebacks, a manual process that used to take our team 6+ hours per week.
+- Wrote a Ruby script to automate fighting chargebacks.
 The script allowed us to handle a 10x increase in volume and generated $900,000 in revenue in the first week.

 ###HighTable.com